 Heavily involved in local community organisations and activities he was also Chair of the Bendigo Football League Board of Management in 2003-04 and since 2006 has been a Director on the Board of the Bendigo Regional Institute of TAFE.

-Wayne Belcher joined Central Goldfields Shire Council in April 1999 as the Director of Corporate Services, assuming the responsibility for both Corporate and Community Services in 2003.
+Venkat Peteti joined Central Goldfields Shire Council in April 2017 as the General Manager Corporate and Community Services.

 David Sutcliffe commenced the General Manager role at Central Goldfields Shire Council in April 2009.